women’s consignment pricing

 In the 2012 Brand Keys Fashion Brand Index, the top spot goes to Ralph Lauren/Polo, followed by one’s favorite sports team, Armani and Nike with Versace and Chanel, tied for fifth place.
 I would argue that Brand is even more important to Consignment shoppers who are far more value conscious than the average shopper.
 Indeed, it is what NextGen has found, ….in spades!

 Women’s Consignment Pricing – The Importance of Demand

-Forget item brand, i.e. perceived value and original price.
-Of course these are central.
-Indeed, along with condition, they’re the only factors mentioned in consignment pricing guides, but far more important is demand.
+Brand, i.e. perceived value and original price is, of course, central in setting resale prices.
+Indeed, along with condition, they’re the only factors mentioned in consignment pricing guides.
+But of overriding importance is demand.

 There are four principal outlets for resale apparel.
 1) Individual Garage and online sales, 2) Seasonal Consignment Events, 3) Online Resale Sites and 4) Brick and mortar resale shops.
 The pricing metrics for the Seasonal Consignment and Online Outlets are only now being established as these ventures are new on the scene.
 While, Ebay and the like have the metrics, the enormous range in prices for like items renders them useless.
 In short, We aren’t able to speak to these, nor will the surviving ventures be able to do so for a time.